 You may think because we’re older and out on our own, it will hurt less.
 It won’t.
 Even if your relationship wasn’t perfect, the two of you being together is all we have ever known.
 Expect that we may feel a little shell shocked by your news.

-If you’ve been waiting until we left home to do this, don’t be surprised by our angry and hurt.
-While your intentions may have been good, the fact that you waited will also leaving us feeling really guilty.
+If you’ve been waiting until we left home to do this, don’t be surprised by our anger and hurt.
+While your intentions may have been good, the fact that you waited will also leave us feeling really guilty.
 After all, who wants to be responsible for their parents being miserable?

 Your decision will create doubt

 Your marriage was a big part of our lives.
-It helped shape our ideas about marriage, relationships and family.
-We will question what was true about our childhood and what wasn’t.
-If we didn’t see this coming, we’ll ask ourselves if there was ever really love or was it all a lie?
+It helped shape our ideas about marriage, relationships, and family.
+We’ll question what was true about our childhood and what wasn’t.
+If we didn’t see this coming, we’ll ask ourselves if there was ever really love, or was it all a lie?

 We may even call our own relationships into question.
 Doubts might creep in about our own ability to have a happily ever after or even just a long-term commitment.

 Help us to understand that we can make different choices, and history doesn’t have to repeat itself.
 Reassure us that we can learn from your mistakes and have hope for our own futures.